 The Child Health Department will write to you before each immunisation is due, at this point please ring our secretary team to make an appointment.
 Please inform of us of any change in address so we can update our records and the Child Health Department.

 The Island Medical Centre offers 2 child immunisation clinics a week, these are free of charge.
-There is always a Doctor and Practice Nurse in these clinics, ensuring the safe checking of the vaccines.

 Wednesday 3pm – 5pm

 Child Immunisation Programme (update 1st May 2016)

 - 8 weeks Diphtheria/Tetanus/Pertussis (whooping cough)/Polio/Haemophilus influenza type B/Hepatitis B/Pneumococcal infection/Meningococcal B/Rotavirus (Rotavirus is given by mouth)